wso2/docs-is/en/identity-server/5.9.0/docs/learn/fine-grained-authorization-with-xacml.md

 ??? abstract "What's XACML?"

 	XACML is a standard policy language that supports a standard way to write access control rules and evaluate access requests according to the rules defined in policies.
 It lets you form a query to ask whether the given action should be allowed or not, and interprets the result.
-To learn more about XACML, see [Access control and Entitlement management]({{base_path}}/references/concepts/authorization/access-control).
+To learn more about XACML, see [Working with XACML](../../learn/working-with-xacml).

 ## Scenario